ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 All dates must follow these rules:

-- To avoid having dates using different formats, all dates should be written in `DD, Month, YYYY` format
+- To avoid having dates using different formats, all dates should be written in `DD Month YYYY` format
   - e.g. `10 December 2011` or `01 April 2008`
 - Do **not** use superscripts or suffixes such as `23<sup>rd</sup> of April` or `4th of May`.
 - If a numeric or terse date is needed (such as in a table), then use `YYYY-MM-DD`, always with 2 digits for month and day.